Gamera: Legacy

 Sinemys gamera (jp) and Gamerabaena were named after Gamera.

-As aforementioned, the Gamera franchise has been prominent in expanding post-war popular cultures in Japan, such as contributions in the creations of Daimajin and Yokai Monsters, and the launches of the two "Kaiju Booms" (jp)(jp) and the "Yōkai Boom"; these booms became influential social phenomenons, and were pushed by Masaichi Nagata's efforts to save the declining Japanese film industry and to appeal the significances of "kaiju" and "tokusatsu" genres globally.
+The Gamera franchise has been prominent in expanding post-war popular cultures in Japan, such as contributions in the creations of Daimajin and Yokai Monsters, and the launches of the two "Kaiju Booms" (jp)(jp) and the "Yōkai/Kaiki Boom".
+These booms became influential social phenomenons, and were pushed by Masaichi Nagata's efforts to save the declining Japanese film industry and to appeal the significances of "kaiju" and "tokusatsu" genres globally.
 The franchise's direct and indirect influences extend among not only "kaiju" and "tokusatsu" genres, but also other entertainment industries; aside from the kaiju and yokai booms, Noriaki Yuasa also became one of the best hitmakers for domestic television industries at that time through his experiences of Gamera and other Daiei Film productions.
 Additionally, Yuasa and Niisan Takahashi and others had also engaged in non-Daiei tokusatsu productions including ones by the aforementioned P Productions, and contributed in the expansion of the "Kaiju Booms".
 In 2006, the franchise was chosen for special stamps (jp) as one of representative properties among Japanese cinema.

+27 November is publicly referred to as the "Gamera Day" (ガメラの日, Gamera no Hi) in Japan as the first film was released on the day in 1965.
+Akira Ohashi, who played Gamera and Iris in the Heisei Trilogy and also participated in related works including GMK and Nezura 1964, noted the coincidence that the day is also the birthday of Bruce Lee (Note: Chikara Hashimoto, who portrayed the Daimajin and Daimon the vampiric demon in Yokai Monsters and participated in Gamera vs. Viras and The Whale God, co-acted with Bruce Lee in the 1972 film Fist of Fury.) where Ohashi was inspired by Bruce Lee for his acting of Gamera in the Heisei Trilogy.
+On the other hand, Daiei Film was disintegrated on the same day several months after the release of Gamera vs. Zigra.

+The city of Chōfu features Gamera and Daimajin along with characters from Shigeru Mizuki's GeGeGe no Kitarō and Akuma-kun as symbols where there have been several minor-crossovers between these franchises, and an official mascot character Gachora (ガチョラ, Gachora) was designed and named after Gamera.